Leaf48/YOLO-Models-For-Valorant/README.md

 ![](https://img.shields.io/github/downloads/leaf48/YOLOv5-Models-For-Valorant/total?style=for-the-badge)

 ## We are looking for who is able to contribute the datasets.
-## If you can, I would like you to be label only "enemy.", not need "teammate" or something.
+## If you can, I would like you to label only "enemy.", not need "teammate" or something.
 ## And Please label "enemy" from the knees to the top of the head.

 ![](https://media.tenor.co/images/72b910ef8b65ccdf1b327a5952d1b93a/raw)